Stone Bruise on The Foot or Heel [Causes, Symptoms & Home Treatment]

 - You have a thin fat pad under your heel bone.

 - If you are 50 years of age or older

 - You are overweight

-- You engage of physical activities that put pressure on the feel such as running and skating
+- You engage in physical activities that put pressure on the feel, such as running and skating.

-Sometimes the stone bruise pain is not caused only by inflammation in the foot pad.
-This pain can be caused by a Bruised Heel Bone.
+Sometimes the stone bruise pain is not caused only by inflammation in the footpad.
+A Bruised Heel Bone can cause this pain.
 Visit this page for more information about the symptoms and the treatments of a Bruised Heel Bone.

 What is the recovery time of a Stone Bruise?

 - The stone bruise may take a couple to a few days to get better.